kmsungporant/Moon-Bot/README.md

 > LastOne - Plays the "Last one that leave loses game"\
 > FirstOne - Plays the "First one that leave loses game"

-## Usage

-Feel free to use any of the code as most of the code was from watching YouTube and adding a twist along with it.\
-It is all the same concept but for my likely and for the small private server.